 You must have Windows Subsystem for Linux enabled.

-First let’s make sure all our packages / repositories are up to date.
-Open a new Command Prompt instance, and type the following:
+Make sure all your packages and repositories are up to date.
+Open a new Command Prompt or Powershell window and type

-Your Command Prompt instance should now be a Bash instance.
-Now we must update our repo lists and packages.
+Your terminal should now be a Bash instance.
+Next, update your repository lists and packages:

 sudo apt-get update -y && sudo apt-get upgrade -y

-Now we can install Ruby.
-To do this we will use a repository from BrightBox, which hosts optimized versions of Ruby for Ubuntu.
+Next, install Ruby.
+To do this, let’s use a repository from BrightBox, which hosts optimized versions of Ruby for Ubuntu.

 sudo apt-add-repository ppa:brightbox/ruby-ng sudo apt-get update sudo apt-get install ruby2.5 ruby2.5-dev build-essential dh-autoreconf